-- (1) Account balances which remain unpaid 30 days after the delivery date of an account shall attract interest irrespective of the reason for non-payment. - (2) Interest on arrear debt shall, subject to sub-clause (1) above, be calculated for each month, or part thereof, for which such payment remains unpaid. - (3) Interest will be charged from the first working day of the month following the month in which the account becomes payable. - (4) In case of outstanding debt owed by Residential Households, no further interest shall be charged on any outstanding amounts in respect of which an agreement had been concluded for the payment by way of instalment thereof, provided the instalments are paid in full by the due dates thereof and there client does not default on the arrangements. - (5) Interest shall be charged on all overdue accounts (interest will be charged at prime +1% on all accounts older than 30 days calculated from the last transaction date) Interest shall be levied on all accounts and services except for the f following categories: - Housing rentals and; - All government accounts .
+- (1) Account balances which remain unpaid 30 days after the delivery date of an account shall attract interest irrespective of the reason for non-payment. - (2) Interest on arrear debt shall, subject to sub-clause (1) above, be calculated for each month, or part thereof, for which such payment remains unpaid. - (3) Interest will be charged from the first working day of the month following the month in which the account becomes payable. - (4) Interest may only be reversed in the following circumstances: - - Exemptions as determined by Council from time to time; - If the Municipality has made an administrative error on the account; - Where any debt has arisen as a result of a faulty meter of the Municipality has applied an incorrect charge, meter factor or tariff due to an administrative error; - Where indicated as such by any clause as part of this policy or another policy of the Municipality; - Where council approves such reversal from time to time;

+- (5) In case of outstanding debt owed by Residential Households, no further interest shall be charged on any outstanding amounts in respect of which an agreement had been concluded for the payment by way of instalment thereof, provided the instalments are paid in full by the due dates thereof and the client does not default on the arrangements. - (6) Interest shall be charged on all overdue accounts (interest will be charged at prime +1% on all accounts older than 30 days calculated from the last transaction date).
+Interest shall be levied on all accounts and services except for the following categories: - Housing rentals and; - All selected government accounts.